 KIRK: Yes, play, Mister Sulu.
 The more complex the mind, the greater the need for the simplicity of play.

 CARETAKER: Exactly, Captain.
 How very perceptive of you.

-I can’t decide if this exchange is an oversight or a subtle jab at Spock’s insistence that he doesn’t need time off.
-I mean, he’s standing right there and the show isn’t usually afraid to take the wind out of his sails on issues like this to teach the audience a lesson, but there’s no reaction shot and nobody picks up on it.
+I can’t decide if this exchange results from an oversight, or a subtle jab at Spock’s insistence that he doesn’t need time off.
+I mean, Spock accompanies the group as they talk, and the show doesn’t usually hesitate to take the wind out of his sails on issues like this to teach the audience a lesson, but they also don’t have any reaction shot, nor does anybody pick up on it.

-Rigel (β Orionis) is a busy place.
-There’s McCoy’s colony on Rigel II with a cabaret, Pike had that disasterous fight on Rigel VII (The Menagerie), and the lithium mine on Rigel XII (Mudd’s Women).
-I guess, if you’re going to leave a colony 860 light years from Earth, you’re going to use as many planets in the neighborhood as you can find…
+Rigel (β Orionis) seems like a busy place.
+They have McCoy’s colony on Rigel II with a cabaret, Pike had that disastrous fight on Rigel VII (The Menagerie), and the lithium mine on Rigel XII from Mudd’s Women.
+I guess, if you want to leave a colony 860 light years from Earth, you’ll find a use for as many planets in the neighborhood as you can get…

 KIRK: You say your people built all this.
 Who are you?
 What planet are you from?

 CARETAKER: My impression is that your race is not yet ready to understand us, Captain.

 We had hints of this earlier, but it seems interesting that everybody agrees that the caretaker’s society became so absurdly advanced that they can’t understand it well enough to even tell Kirk where they live, when the core technology—the cultivation of cells—already sees use aboard the Enterprise, and we’ve seen technology to create androids identical to people in What Are Little Girls Made Of?, and even reads minds, so the difference between this civilization and humans seems like mostly a matter of scale, rather than anything qualitative.